The nonlinear estimates on quantum Besov spaces: Introduction

-In this article, we will not attempt to generalize Runst's method due to the absence of a suitable Taylor formula on quantum Euclidean spaces.
-Instead, we will utilize the multiple operator integral technique introduced in \cite{ACDS2009, CMS2021, Peller2006, PSS2013}, which can be viewed as a multivariate extension of Daletskii and Krein's double operator integral.
+In this article, for the proof of main results, we will deeply explore the multiple operator integral theory introduced in \cite{ACDS2009, CMS2021, Peller2006, PSS2013}, which can be viewed as a multivariate extension of double operator integral.
 Specifically, we will first present two equivalent difference characterizations of quantum Besov spaces in Theorem \ref{equiv ch} and Theorem \ref{Laf}, which is well-known in the classical case $\theta=0$.
-These results solves McDonald's conjecture in \cite{McNLE}.
-Subsequently, we will establish the quantum chain rule formula in Theorem \ref{nc chain rule}, which is a novel result and essential to the proof of nonlinear estimates.
-By leveraging these two results, we can demonstrate the aforementioned outcome in the case $s\notin \bN,$ while the case $s\in \bN$ will be concluded through the nonlinear interpolation \cite[Theorem 1]{M1989}.
+This resolves the problem posed by McDonald in \cite[Remark 3.16]{McNLE}.
+Subsequently, we will establish a quantum chain rule formula in Theorem \ref{nc chain rule} that is essential to the proof of nonlinear estimates, and its proof turns out quite technical.
+More precisely, we need to pick up $p_k$'s carefully from the underlying assumption so that the Sobolev/Besov embeddings and the boundedness of multiple operator integrals can be applied simultaneously.
+The quantum chain rule formula and its proof constitute the main novel part of the present paper.
+By leveraging the difference characterizations of quantum Besov spaces and the quantum chain rule and its proof, one can demonstrate the main results in the case $s\notin \bN.$ However, the case $s\in \bN$ cannot be concluded in a similar way since the difference characterizations are not helpful any more.
+We will exploit the nonlinear interpolation (see e.g. \cite[Theorem 2]{Tartar}, \cite[Theorem 1]{M1989}).
+In order to apply the nonlinear interpolation which requires sharper endpoint estimates than the linear case, we improve significantly the techniques appearing in the proof of both quantum chain rule and the case $s\notin \bN$, see the arguments in Proposition \ref{main re 2} and Lemma \ref{gap} for details.

-\begin{remark} In the classical case, Runst's results boundedness results \cite{Runst1985,Runst1986} also hold for $0<p,q\le \infty$ with $s>\frac{d}{\min(p,q,1)}-d.$ It is therefore natural to whether Theorem \ref{main re 1} can be extended to the case $0<p,q\le\infty.$ Notice in the noncommutative setting, {\'E}.
-Ricard \cite{Ricard} established the H{\"o}lder estimate for $|\cdot|^\theta$ with $0<\theta<1$ and $0<p<\infty$ on the Schatten classes.
-McDonald and Sukochev \cite{MS} later improved his results to a wider function class by developing the double operator integral technique on the case $0<p<1,$ which was generalized by Casper and Huisman \cite{CH} to the multiple operator integral.
-In light of these advances, we believe that our main results can also be extended to the case $0<p,q\le\infty,$ which we will focus on in further works. \end{remark}
+\begin{remark} In the classical case, Runst's results \cite{Runst1985,Runst1986} also hold for $0<p,q\le \infty$ with $s>\frac{d}{\min(p,q,1)}-d.$ It is therefore natural to ask whether Theorem \ref{main re 1} can be extended to the case $0<p,q\le\infty.$ Note that in the noncommutative setting, Ricard \cite{Ricard} established the H{\"o}lder estimate for $|\cdot|^\theta$ with $0<\theta<1$ and $0<p<\infty$ on the Schatten classes.
+McDonald and Sukochev \cite{MS} later improved his results to a wider function class by developing the double operator integral technique for the case $0<p<1,$ which was generalized by Casper and Huisman \cite{CH} to the multiple operator integral.
+In light of these advances, we believe that our main results can also be extended to the case $0<p,q\le\infty,$ which we plan to investigate in further works. \end{remark}